Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 wxWidgets, which this code uses to access platform features
 is a fairly robust and well tested library.

-## Contributing to EngageIDE
+## Contributing to MyDE
-I've written about 9000 lines of code so far.
+I've written about 10000 lines of code so far.
 So I have fairly stable code design, code documentation and coding conventions.
 I welcome all contributions.
 Since this is an IDE, relatively simple and has a small and well-documented codebase
 it is amenable to customisations.
 I welcome developers sharing their customisations with this project.
 Some areas where work could be done are
-1. Sample apps. i.e. More primary activity-contexts.
+1. Sample apps. i.e. More primary activity-handlers.
 2. A different approach to parsing source code files.
 3. Dictionary based text input.
-4. More pop-up activity contexts.
+4. More pop-up activity-handlers.